-Processed foods, sugar, antibiotics and other medications, alcohol, environmental toxins, overgrowth of bad bacteria, parasites, low stomach acid, lack of necessary digestive enzymes and chronic stress can all work to undermine healthy gut bacteria and integrity of the intestinal wall.
-This can lead to issues such as inflammation and thus inflammation-related diseases and leaky gut.
+There are things can kill off your good gut baceteria: Processed foods, sugar, antibiotics and other medications, alcohol, environmental toxins, overgrowth of bad bacteria, parasites, low stomach acid, lack of necessary digestive enzymes and chronic stress can all work to undermine healthy gut bacteria and integrity of the intestinal wall.
+This can lead to issues such as inflammation in the gut and wider body, and and leaky gut.

-The best way to maintain a healthy balance of beneficial gut bacteria is through proper diet and lifestyle habits.
+The best way to maintain a healthy balance of beneficial gut bacteria is through healthier diet and lifestyle habits.

 1. Consume an alkaline diet which is also an anti-inflammatory diet.
 A great ratio of alkaline to acid in your diet is 80/20.
 Having another easy reference chart such as the Alkaline/Acid Chart can further make it super easy to choose the right foods.

 3. Reduce your exposure to heavy metals, pesticides, parasites and environmental toxins as much as possible.
 One example of how to reduce heavy metal intake is to eat only fish that is rated low in mercury content and donít eat fish as often.
-Avoid tobacco smoke, alcohol and prescription medications. ...
+Avoid tobacco smoke, alcohol and over-prescription of medications.

-Cleansing to detox your body of its accumulation can improve your microflora balance and immune response, helping beneficial bacteria to flourish and reducing pathogenic overgrowth.
-Choose from our Cleanse Kits and Programs
+Cleansing to detox your body of its accumulation can improve your health, including your microflora balance and immune response, helping beneficial bacteria to flourish and reducing pathogenic (naturally found in gut too) overgrowth.

 4. Avoid tap water, buy a faucet mount filter at minimum and whole house filter if possible.
 Chlorine and other chemicals added to the public water supply kills off good gut bacteria.
 Avoid most bottled waters as well since, unless it is from a verified and trusted source, most of these are barely better than tap water at best and sometimes actually are just bottled tap water!

-6. Donít shy away from bitter foods.
+5. Donít shy away from bitter foods.
 The typical American diet is extremely low in bitter tasting foods and many of us have learned to see it as a bad, undesirable flavor.
 However, bitter flavor is integral to healthy digestion.
 It helps ensure healthy levels of hydrochloric acid in the stomach and initiates the digestion process.
-Some examples of bitter herbs include dandelion and ginger....
+Some examples of bitter herbs include dandelion, artichoke, and ginger....